CANADA STOCKS-TSX falls as energy, mining stocks weigh

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.

-Allan Small, a senior investment advisor at HollisWealth, said investors were spooked by the combination of China's troubles, tensions between Iran and Saudi Arabia, and a recent North Korean nuclear test.

-"This fear factor that's taking over the world really, from Asia to Europe to Canada and the United States, that's the problem," he said.
+TORONTO, Jan 11 Canada's main stock index fell on Monday as resource stocks weighed, with oil and metal prices down amid worries about China and broad uncertainty about global demand.

 Major oil and gas producers were among the most influential movers.
-Canadian Natural Resources fell 5.5 percent to C$25.81 and Suncor Energy Inc lost 4 percent to C$31.92.
+Canadian Natural Resources fell 3.6 percent to C$26.33, and Suncor Energy Inc declined 1.5 percent to C$32.74.

-The energy group retreated 4 percent and is at its weakest since 2003 as a brutal new-year selloff in oil markets quickened.
+The energy group retreated 2.3 percent and is at its weakest since 2003 as oil prices hover around 12-year lows.

-The materials group, which includes precious and base metals miners and fertilizer companies, lost 3.7 percent as copper prices hit their lowest since 2009.
-First Quantum Minerals declined 9.4 percent to C$3.84.
+The materials group, which includes precious and base metals miners and fertilizer companies, lost 1.6 percent as copper prices hit their lowest since 2009.
+First Quantum Minerals Ltd declined 7.1 percent to C$3.94.

-There were almost four decliners for every gainer on the index, with 51 stocks hitting new 52-week lows.

-"For me, it's an opportunity to buy good quality names, some of them paying fantastic dividends," Small said.
-"I have been a selective buyer over the course of the last few trading days."

 TORONTO, Jan 18 Canada's main stock index fell on Wednesday as energy stocks weighed with a fall in oil prices and uranium producer Cameco Corp plunged on a negative outlook.